google

 const storage = getStorage(app);

-async function uploadHeaderImage(file) {
+async function uploadFile(file) {

-const storageRef = ref(storage, `blog-headers/${file.name}`);
+const storageRef = ref(storage, `uploads/${file.name}`);

 await uploadBytes(storageRef, file);